From Membership-Privacy Leakage to Quantum Machine Unlearning: RELATED WORK

-\section{Related work}
+The remainder of this paper is organized as follows.
+Section \ref{sec:RE} reviews related work in QML and in MU for classical ML.
+Section \ref{SEC_MIA} addresses our first research question by detailing the MIA methodology and presenting evidence of membership privacy leakage in QML models.
+In Section \ref{sec3}, we introduce the QMU framework, present three MU mechanisms, and evaluate their effectiveness.
+Finally, Section \ref{sec-con} concludes with a summary of our findings and future research directions.

+\section{RELATED WORK}

-This section reviews two research areas that are highly relevant to this study: (1) the development and modeling paradigms of Quantum Machine Learning (QML), (2) the emerging field of Machine Unlearning (MU) in classical machine learning.
-By examining progress in these two directions, we aim to highlight the technical challenges and research gaps surrounding attacks and defenses related to data unlearning in QML models.
+This section reviews two research areas that are highly relevant to this study: (1) the development and modeling paradigms of Quantum Machine Learning (QML), and (2) the emerging field of Machine Unlearning (MU) in classical Machine Learning (ML).
+By examining the progress made in these two directions, we aim to highlight the technical challenges and research gaps surrounding adversarial attacks and defense mechanisms related to membership privacy in QML models.